 2. Expect your life to be disrupted

-Aside from the timeline and budget, consider your lifestyle.
-Do you intend to live in the home while it’s being renovated, or do you want something that’s move-in ready?
+With material shortages, unexpected weather and other hiccups bound to happen, you can and should expect the project to take longer than anticipated.
+Consider your lifestyle: Do you intend to live in the home while it’s being renovated, or do you want something that’s move-in ready?
 If you work from home or have young children, for example, living in a home that’s under construction for several months might be a deal-breaker.

 “Like the saying goes, the true test of any relationship is if you can live in a renovation together because there are lots of things to consider like your usual habits and standards of living,” says Karen E. Laine, Hawk’s mother and co-host of their HGTV show.
 “Think carefully about whether you can live without things like a bathroom or a fully functioning kitchen when you’re fixing up your home.”